Using competency management is key to fostering a positive company culture and aligning employee skills with your organization’s values and goals.

 “In a large-scale study of over 3,000 employees conducted at the Karolinska Institute, results showed a strong link between leadership behavior and heart disease in employees.
 Stress-producing bosses are literally bad for the heart.”

 Studies like these show that not only are employees less productive in a poor company culture, they’re more likely to get sick.
 This drives up the cost of healthcare for the company, ultimately affecting your organization’s bottom line.
+Conversely, employees who work in a positive company culture tend to be more productive.
+As Fortune highlighted, “97% of employees at the Best Workplaces in Consulting & Professional Services say their peers “are willing to give extra to get the job done.”

 Top talent won’t stay with an organization that upholds a poor company culture.
 Research shows that workplace stress can lead to a 50% increase in voluntary turnover.
 And the cost of replacing talent adds up.
 It’s estimated that replacing one employee can cost upwards of 20% of that employee’s salary.